-If no cycles generate single-literal clauses (which achieve maximal pruning if all clauses have length ≤ 2), we can produce symmetry-breaking clauses from any one 2- or 3-cycle of a symmetry.
+It can be seen that the above techniques handle all possible cycles of lengths two and three, and can be used with any one cycle of a symmetry.
 That significantly speeds up SAT solvers in many cases.
-However, clauses of the form $(\bar{a}+b)$ achieve no pruning in areas of the solution space where the variables involved have identical values.
-A key idea in that case, similar to that in [9] is to process another cycle.
-Namely, for a symmetry (ab)(cd)(ef)..., we first add $(\bar{a}+b)$, then $(a=b)\Rightarrow (c\leq d)$, then $((a=b)(c=d))\Rightarrow (e\leq f)$, etc. This construction can be efficiently implemented with one additional variable per cycle to indicate the equality of all variables in the cycle.
-A sample clause with new variables looks like $(\bar{x}{a=b}+\bar{x}{c=d}+\bar{e}+f)$.
+However, symmetry-breaking clauses of the form $(\bar{a}+b)$ achieve no pruning on those areas of the solution space where the variables involved have identical values.9 A key idea in that case, similar to that in [11] is to process another cycle.
+Namely, for a symmetry (ab)(cd)(ef)..., we first add $(\bar{a}+b)$, then $(a = b) \Rightarrow (c \le d)$, then $((a = b)(c = d)) \Rightarrow (e \le f)$, etc. This construction can be efficiently implemented with additional variables, one per cycle, that indicate the equality of all variables in the cycle.
+A sample clause with new variables can look like $(\bar{x}{a=b} + \bar{x}{c=d} + \bar{e} + f)$.
 To ensure consistency, we sort marks within cycles and sort cycles by their first marks.
+An example is given in Figure 1.

-The construction of symmetry-breaking clauses is dwarfed by the symmetry-detection time.
+The construction of symmetry-breaking clauses is dwarfed by the time required for symmetry detection.
 However, with every cycle processed, we add larger and larger symmetry-breaking clauses.
 Since large clauses typically do not have a great effect on the behavior of SAT solvers, we optionally limit symmetry-breaking clauses to the first 10 cycles of every symmetry.
 For the price of incomplete coverage, this technique considerably reduces the overhead of symmetry-breaking clauses.
 In our experiments it often performed better than the addition of symmetry-breaking clauses for all cycles.
-Moreover, extending back-track algorithms for SAT to dynamically check conditions of the form ((a = b)(c = d)...(u = v)) may lead to improvements over pure pre-processing.
+Moreover, extending back-track algorithms for SAT to dynamically check the conditions of the form ((a = b)(c = d)...(u = v)) may lead to improvements over pure pre-processing.